linkerd/website/linkerd.io/content/2.10/tasks/using-ingress.md

 This uses `emojivoto` as an example, take a look at [getting started](../../getting-started/) for a refresher on how to install it.

-Ambassador does not use `Ingress` resources, instead relying on `Service`.
+Emissary does not use `Ingress` resources, instead relying on `Service`.
 The sample service definition is:

 ```yaml